 Example 1.
 Sue retired on disability as a sales clerk.
 She now works as a full-time babysitter at the minimum wage.
 Although she does different work, Sue babysits on ordinary terms for the minimum wage.
-She cannot take the credit.
+She cannot take the credit because she is engaged in a substantial gainful activity.